Kokoda Track campaign: Heavy weapons

 Bullard reports that, while the munitions of the 144th Regiment were limited by what they could carry, this included eighteen [medium] machine guns (Type 92 Juki), three battalion (infantry) guns, two rapid-fire guns and two regimental artillery guns.
 The mountain artillery battalion deployed with three companies servicing a gun each, while leaving one gun in reserve at Buna.
 The 44th Regiment deployed with thirteen medium machine guns, three battalion guns, one regimental gun and one rapid-fire gun.
 Anderson indicates that the regimental and mountain artillery battalion guns were of the 75 mm Type 41, while the infantry guns were of the 70 mm Type 92.
-By virtue that the 37 mm guns were described as "rapid fire", these were most likely the dual-purpose Type 94 anti-tank gun which was a rapid-fire gun, as distinct from the earlier Type 11 37 mm infantry gun.
+As the 37 mm guns were described as "rapid fire", these were most likely the dual-purpose Type 94 anti-tank gun which was a rapid-fire gun, as distinct from the earlier Type 11 37 mm infantry gun.
 It employed an automatic cartridge ejection and was capable of firing up to 30 rounds per minute.
 Primarily a direct-fire weapon, using telescopic sights, it had an effective range of 2870 m and could be broken down into four loads of 100 kg.
 The Type 92 battalion gun was a 70 mm light howitzer capable of direct and indirect fire.
 It had an effective range of 3060 yds, firing a high-explosive projectile of 3.795 kg.
 The Type 41 was a mountain gun capable of firing a 5.8 kg high-explosive projectile to a maximum range of 7000 m.
 It could be broken down into eleven units of not more than 95 kg.

 The Australian brigade structure included a regiment of artillery, consisting of two batteries, each equipped with twelve Ordnance QF 25-pounder guns.
 These had a range of 13400 yd but weighed 1800 kg and were not intended to be broken down into pack loads.
 As the Japanese advance threatened Imita Ridge the 14th Field Regiment (less one battery) deployed to near the head of the track to defend against a break-out by the Japanese into more open country.
 Two guns were hauled to Owers' Corner by caterpillar tractor.
 On 20 September, they shelled the Japanese positions at Ioribaiwa from a range of 11000 yd.
 A third gun was stripped down and man-handled forward, taking 50 men five days to move it just 3 km through the mountainous jungle terrain.
 However, by time they were in position and ready to fire the Japanese were out of range.